Young adults with cancer face very different challenges than patients who were diagnosed earlier in childhood or later in adulthood.

 Founder Selma Schimmel started Vital Options as one of the first organizations to support young adults with cancer.
 Listen online to The Group Room®, a nationally syndicated radio call-in talk show about cancer.

-The Lance Armstrong Foundation's mission is to "enhance the quality of survival of those diagnosed with cancer," through support programs, survivorship resources, advocacy and clinical research.
-LiveStrong.org is an educational program of the Lance Armstrong Foundation that addresses the physical, emotional, and practical needs of cancer survivors.
+The Livestrong Foundation's mission is to "enhance the quality of survival of those diagnosed with cancer," through support programs, survivorship resources, advocacy and clinical research.
+Livestrong Foundation provides educational programs that address the physical, emotional, and practical needs of cancer survivors.

 This is a unique non-profit organization created to assist young adult survivors of cancer with a successful transition into their post-treatment life by providing financial support through the distribution of grants and scholarships.